“Are we there yet?”

 Whether it’s having to sit in one place for an extended period of time or the fact that kids of all ages struggle with the concept of waiting, taking a road trip of any length with your kids can really, well, drive you crazy!

-While there is no cure-all to boredom (seriously, if you find one, please share), having some car game ideas to pass the time can definitely make your trip more enjoyable.
+While there is no cure-all to boredom (seriously, if you find one, please share), having some fun kids car game ideas to pass the time can definitely make your car ride more enjoyable whether you are driving 1 hour to see grandma or driving across the United States.

 Here are a few car games for kids that are free and require very little in the way of preparation or supplies.

-As a variation on the classic “I Spy,” try playing “color tag” with the items you can see as you drive.
+As a variation on the classic “I Spy With My Little Eye,” try playing “color tag” with the items you can see as you drive.
 There are a few different ways you can play, but in each variation once an item is tagged, it’s no longer in play.

 - Pick a color, and everyone in the car takes a turn finding something of that color.
 When they find it, they “tag” it by saying the color and the object, such as “Tag!
 Red stop sign!” and then play passes to the next person.
 Once everyone has “tagged” an item of that color, pick a new color.